union-imgcross icon

 • the general record of Romanian citizens working abroad

-• Equal pay for women and men at employment
+• Equal pay for women and men in employment

 In addition, the Labor Code's requirements are supplemented by other employment law laws as well as civil laws.
 Talk to Skuad for more information.